skomorox/react-three-nephilim/README.md

   const [manager, setManager] = useState(null);

   // Scene could either have children or be extended by AnotherScene with custom render() {...}
-  // Since MainScene in this case is not related to Composition components, it doesn't have references to manager
+  // Since MainScene in this case is not related to Nephilim components, it doesn't have references to manager
-  // manager (Composition singleton) is injected in any related component and could be taken: ref={s => s && setManager(s.manager)}
+  // manager (Nephilim singleton) is injected in any related component and could be taken: ref={s => s && setManager(s.manager)}
   return (
     <Scene
       ref={s => s && setManager(s.manager)}